jbou-nahra/semgroup5/use cases md/use-case-27.md

-# USE CASE: 26   produce a report on the population of a continent
+# USE CASE: 27   produce a report on the population of a continent in the world

 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-As a *data analyst* I want the *to produce a report on the population of a continent * so that *I can support the survey and census reporting of the organisation.*
+As a *data analyst* I want  *to produce a report on the population of a continent* so that *I can support the survey and census reporting of the organisation.*

 ### Scope